UK windiness 2018: Lower than long-term averages – what are the implications for you?

 About DNV GL

-DNV GL offers a new service for your Portfolio generating bespoken Windiness Reports on a monthly basis delivered to you on the 1st day of each month.
+DNV GL now offers a new service generating bespoke Windiness Reports on a monthly basis delivered to you on the 1st day of each month.
 This includes an average of your entire portfolio and a breakdown of each one of your assets.
 For more information please contact Ioannis Agiol.